 Want to pick the most boring strategies and concepts?
 Then vote on it.
 If you'd rather stand out and make really cool and bold decisions, you'll want to avoid the Vanilla Ice Cream Effect.
 I can help with that.

 I first heard about the Vanilla Ice Cream Effect in a presentation given by Eli Altman from A Hundred Monkeys and it was very thought provoking, so I'd thought I'd share the principle with you; (with a little Revel twist, of course.)

-When you’re part of decision-making team, rarely does everyone say, “That’s the best choice, we all agree.
+When you’re part of a decision-making team, rarely does everyone say, “That’s the best choice, we all agree.
 It’s perfect.”
-There are usually many different opinions, the larger the group, the more varied the opinions.
+There are usually many different opinions and the larger the group, the more varied the opinions.
 This is especially true in design and branding where there is a decent amount of subjectivity.

 Agree?
 Of course you do.

 When you’re trying to bring all of these opinions together to make one decision as a team, it can be really challenging.
 Sure, you can eliminate one or two for some reason or another, but you’re still left with a tough choice.

 So what do you do?
 You vote, you jam too many ideas into one concept, or you find some other way to rationalize and decide on one concept.
 After that, you feel great about your decision.
 High fives all around!
 If you were all able to agree, then it must be the best choice, right?

 Wrong.
 All you did was pick the option everyone agreed on, which is typically the most boring one.
 Sorry.

 Buckle up, it’s time for the brilliant vanilla ice cream metaphor.